LyricLy/minefair/README.md

 * Right click flags a tile as a mine.
 * Left clicking a number performs the *chording* action: if the amount of flags around that tile is equal to the number shown, it clears all unflagged tiles around it.
 * After dying, you are in a mode which shows which tiles would have been safe to press.
 You can press `j` to show the exact risk levels of each tile as hexadecimal digits.
+* Ctrl+S saves the game.
+This is also done automatically when closing the game, or after every click if `--autosave` is passed.

 # Installation
 ```